 The Company also agrees, subject to all the terms and conditions set forth herein, to sell to the Underwriters, and, upon the basis of the representations, warranties and agreements of the Company herein contained and subject to all the terms and conditions set forth herein, the Underwriters shall have the right to purchase from the Company, solely for the purpose of covering over-allotments in connection with sales of the Firm Shares, at the purchase price per share, pursuant to an option (the "over-allotment option") which may be exercised at any time and from time to time prior to 9:00 p.m., New York City time, on the 30th day after the date of the Prospectus (or, if such 30th day shall be a Saturday or Sunday or a holiday, on the next business day thereafter when the New York Stock Exchange is open for trading), up to an aggregate of Additional Shares.
-Upon any exercise of the over-allotment option, each Underwriter, severally and not jointly, agrees to purchase from the Company the number of Additional Shares (subject to such adjustments as the Underwriters may determine in order to avoid fractional shares) that bears the same proportion to the aggregate number of Additional Shares to be purchased by the Underwriters as the number of Firm Shares set forth opposite the name of such Underwriter on
+Upon any exercise of the over-allotment option, each Underwriter, severally and not jointly, agrees to purchase from the Company the number of Additional Shares (subject to such adjustments as the Underwriters may determine in order to avoid fractional shares) that bears the same proportion to the aggregate number of Additional Shares to be purchased by the Underwriter on Schedule I hereto (or such number of Firm Shares increased as set forth in Section 13 hereof) bears to the aggregate number of Firm Shares.